-What Is Veterans Court?
+What Is Veterans Court in Pennsylvania?

 Pennsylvania’s Veterans Treatment Court (usually called Veterans Court) is an alternative to incarceration for veterans facing criminal charges.
 Based on similar effective programs (such as Drug Courts), this specialized program helps veterans connect with resources for addiction, mental illness, or other disorders.
 Veterans Court addresses the underlying issues that often lead to criminal behavior.